-Registered nurses make curtain the care plan set forth by the patient’s doctor is being carried out exactly as needed.
+Registered nurses make certain the care plan set forth by the patient’s doctor is being carried out exactly as needed.
 These services may include administering proper medications and dosage, wound care, IV therapy, nutrition, education on disease process, indentifying changes in medical status, and other medically necessary procedures.
 All registered nurses with Assisted have been tested and certified to meet our rigorous qualifications to ensure the highest medical standards are met.

 A home health aide helps seniors or dependant patients with the daily tasks that they may not be able to perform on their own.
 These services may include assistance with bathing, dressing, light house keeping, laundry, and other daily tasks.
-Under curtain circumstances home health aides may be able to assist with medication or check vital signs under the direct supervision of a registered nurse or other certified health care professional.
+Under certain circumstances home health aides may be able to assist with medication or check vital signs under the direct supervision of a registered nurse or other certified health care professional.
 At Assisted our home health aides must pass our stringent tests as well as have qualified experience to be sure our patients receive the best care possible.

 Physical Therapists from Assisted typically have a doctoral degree and are licensed care professionals.
 This insures that the care our patients receive for in-home physical therapy is always at the top of medical standards.
 Physical therapists help patients regain as much motor function as possible after an injury, surgery, or even illness.
 The process usually starts with an assessment to determine the current medical state of the patient and possible restoration of motor function.
 The techniques used may include stretching, massage, and mechanics that are suitable for recovery.